Hello from melissa carter

 Quote:

-Thanks for deciphering my trying to clarify my question, while I was trying not to be unintentionally insultive.
 Having something very remotely similar in my past, that is that I'm bisexual, while only acting on the hetero side.
 I also was turned off and not attracted to men until I was 21.
-You traveled down that road.
-At what point from where you started to CD to where you are now did you become attracted to men?
-What was your first CD experience--like lipstick only? |

 welcome Melissa :)